-In January 2019, we received a letter from the FDA requesting additional information related to its review of our request for de novo classification and 510(k) clearance.
-If the FDA requires us to go through a lengthier, more rigorous examination for the PoNS device for mmTBI, introducing the product could be delayed or canceled, which could cause our launch to be delayed.
+If the FDA requires us to go through a lengthier, more rigorous examination for the PoNS device for mmTBI, introducing the product could be delayed or canceled, which would cause our launch to be delayed or cancelled.
 In addition, the FDA may determine that the PoNS device requires the more costly, lengthy and uncertain pre-market approval process.
 For example, if the FDA disagrees with our determination that the de novo classification procedures are the appropriate path to obtain marketing authorization for the PoNS device, the FDA may require us to submit a PMA application, which is generally more costly and more burdensome and can take several years from the time the application is submitted to the FDA until an approval is obtained.

 Moreover, we are currently developing the PoNS device for other potential indications.
-At this time, we do not know what pathways FDA or other regulatory authorities will require us to utilize for these additional indications.
+At this time, we do not know what pathways the FDA or other regulatory authorities will require us to utilize for these additional indications.
 We may be required to pursue marketing authorization via more rigorous pathways, such as a PMA application in the United States, which may require more development work than we are currently planning.
 This would delay the potential marketing authorization for such indications, potentially make marketing authorization more difficult to obtain, and increase our costs.